 - Puffed Makhana chaat is a delicious snacking dish.

 - Palak Makhana and Makhana raita are also trendy dishes.

 Yes, Makhana is good for diabetes.
 The glycemic index of Makhana is low, and Foods with a low glycemic index are considered good for controlling blood sugar levels.
 It is also a gluten-free superfood that is loaded with nutrition.
 It is rich in essential nutrients and minerals such as calcium, phosphorus, and magnesium.
-Also know about fasting blood sugar level.

 1. Does Makhana increase weight?

 No, Makhanas does not increase weight.
 On the contrary, Makhana is known to aid in weight loss.
 It has nil cholesterol and fat and is low in sodium.
 It has high carbohydrate content, is protein-rich, fibre-rich, and is gluten-free.
 All of these make it an ideal food choice for all those trying to lose weight.

 2. Are there any side effects of Makhana?